Create an app from scratchContribute

 We will now create the first view of our app in the file src/views/hello.js

-.
+that will be used by both Lenra and JSON routes.
 The app-lib will manage all the exported functions in the src/views

 directory as views and in the src/listeners